MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 - If the path is not a PSDrive or `~` (on Windows), then path normalization doesn't occur
 - If the path is in single quotes, then it's not resolved and treated as literal

-> [!NOTE]
-> This feature has moved out of the experimental phase and is a mainstream feature in PowerShell 7.1
-> and higher.

 ## PSNotApplyErrorActionToStderr